The Swordplay LA Legacy.

 The sabre is a cutting and thrusting weapon, meaning you can hit your opponent with any part of the blade.
 This weapon also has a designated target area, although it’s not as restrictive as foil’s: Anything from the waist up counts, except for the hands.
 And like foil, it has rules of right of way that dictate who gets a point when there are contested touches.
 Sabre bouts are often over in the blink of an eye.
 Although all fencing involves strategic thinking, saberists often fence by instinct.

-The épée (pronounced “EPP-pay”), the descendant of the dueling sword, is similar in length to the foil, but is heavier, weighing approximately 27 ounces, with a larger guard (to protect the hand from a valid hit) and a much stiffer blade.
+The épée (pronounced “EPP-pay”), the descendant of the dueling sword, is similar in length to the foil, but is heavier, with a larger guard, and a much stiffer blade.
 Epee is also a thrusting weapon, and it has the least restricted target zone of all three fencing weapons.
 In short, everything counts.
 Furthermore, it doesn’t have rules of right of way.
 Points are awarded to whoever hits first, or to both combatants if they hit each other simultaneously.

 Épée bouts tend to be slow-paced, but that doesn’t mean it’s boring.
 Since everything counts and there’s no right of way, epee fencers have to be highly strategic -- plus, they get to score with toe touches!